Saraffoster/Saraffoster/README.md

 - 👋 Hi, I’m @Saraffoster
 - 👀 I’m interested in crypto and blockchain
-- 🌱 I’m currently learning javascrip
+- 🌱 I’m currently learning javascrip and java
 - 💞️ I’m looking to collaborate on crypto and gaming projects
 - 📫 How to reach me twitter @SaraFos55220034 also on discord: sarafoster#8656
 - i love flowers and want to make my life more colorful
 - will learn to code in next 2 eyars
 - lets change the world
-- lets lose 20 lbs this eyar
+- lets lose 20 lbs this year
+-

 <!---